 The University of Chicago welcomes students, faculty, other academic appointees, staff, postdoctoral researchers, and visitors with disabilities.
-Equal Opportunity Programs, in partnership with Student Disability Services (SDS) and Employee and Labor Relations, works to ensure that the University is an accessible and welcoming working and learning environment for individuals with disabilities.
+Equal Opportunity Programs, in partnership with Student Disability Services (SDS), Employee and Labor Relations, and the Center for Digital Accessibility, works to ensure that the University is an accessible and welcoming working and learning environment for individuals with disabilities.

 In addition, the University of Chicago will not tolerate discrimination or harassment on the basis of disability.
 Individuals with disabilities (including students, faculty, other academic appointees, staff, postdoctoral researchers, visitors, and applicants) will be provided equal opportunities in accordance with the requirements of the Americans with Disabilities Act of 1990 (ADA), Section 504 the Rehabilitation Act of 1973, and other applicable state and federal laws.

 We have compiled a list of frequently asked questions and answers about the University’s commitment to providing equal opportunities for individuals with disabilities.
 In addition, we encourage you to learn more about: